QuTech-Delft/cQASM-spec/docs/language_specification/instructions/gates.md

-Gates are unitary quantum instructions that define particular operations on qubit.
-Individual gates are designed to operate on a fixed number of qubits, comprising either single or $n$-qubit gates, that modify the state of the qubit(s) in a deterministic fashion.
+Gates define single-qubit or multi-qubit unitary operations that change the state of a qubit register in a deterministic fashion.

-In essence, a quantum algorithm consists of a sequence of gates and non-unitary quantum instructions, _e.g._, the [measurement instruction](measure-instruction.md).
+In essence, a quantum algorithm consists of a sequence of gates and non-unitary quantum instructions, _e.g._, the [measurement instruction](measure.md).
 The general form of a gate instruction statement is given by the following:

 `<gate-name:ID> <qubit-argument(s):QUBIT,>`

-Parentheses are used for specifying parameterized gates:
+Parameterized unitary operations are represented by parameterized gates.
+The general form of a parameterized gate instruction statement is given as follows:

 `<gate-name:ID>(<parameter(s):FLOAT|INT,>) <qubit-argument(s):QUBIT,>`

+Note that the parameters, either single or a list of multiple parameters, appear within parentheses directly following the gate name.
+We distinguish between the _parameters_ of a parameterized gate, in terms of [number literals](../expressions/number_literals.md), and the _qubit arguments_ a (parameterized) gate instruction acts on.

 ??? info "Regex pattern"